 Prevention & Treatment: Avoid crowding plants by allowing adequate space between rows.
-On Southern peas, sulfur can be used.
-When the disease is first noticed, sprays or dusts of sulfur are recommended for use on snap and green beans only.
-Do not use sulfur on young plants.
+When the disease is first noticed, sprays or dusts of sulfur are recommended for use on snap and green beans, as well as on Southern peas.
+Sulfur gives good control of powdery mildew.
+Apply at 10 to 14-day intervals.
+Do not use sulfur on young plants, and avoid use on plants if temperatures are over 90 ºF.
 Apply chemicals according to directions on the label.

 Small, soft, watery spots that are caused by the fungus Sclerotinia sclerotiorum occur on the stems, leaves and pods of beans.
 These spots enlarge rapidly under cool, moist conditions, and run together, girdling the stem.
 Infected pods turn into a soft, watery mass, before dying out and turning brown.
 Soon infected areas are covered by a white fungal growth.

 Prevention & Treatment: Improve air circulation between plants and rows.
 Too much fertilizer favors heavy vine growth, creating areas for the disease to develop.
 There are no recommended chemical controls for the home garden.

 |1RTU = Ready-to-Use (a small pre-mixed spray bottle for use in small gardens)|